raleel/mythras-srd/0007_Magic.md

 Casting a spell or using a superpower usually requires the expenditure of some form of energy drawn from a pool of points.
 The size of this pool is equal to the character's POW characteristic, and in the case of magicians the pool is known as Magic Points; and for superheroes, Power Points.
 Using magic or powers costs a certain number of points that is deducted from this pool, and when the pool is empty, no more magic can be cast, or powers used, until it recovers.

 Magic recovers at a number of points equal to the character's Healing Rate per hour until they reach a level equal to the character's POW.
-This assumes that the character is able tocan rest fully, participating in no other activities, , and is not recovering from fatigue or injury.
-If so, the Games Master can increase the time taken to recover Magic/Power Points, orPoints or reduce the Healing Rate.
+This assumes that the character is can rest fully, participating in no other activities, , and is not recovering from fatigue or injury.
+If so, the Games Master can increase the time taken to recover Magic/Power Points, or reduce the Healing Rate.

 For superpowers, Power Points recover at a rate of one per full minute of rest, but characters can also spend a Luck Point to immediately regain 1d4+1 lost Power Points up to their maximum.

 ### Casting Spells

 Spells are cast using the Magic skill ;skill; without it, magic is simply not possible.
 Preparing and casting a spell requires one Action and a successful Magic roll.
 If the roll fails, the spell does not work and must be readied and attempted again later.
-If the roll succeeds, the spell worksworks, and Magic Points are deducted from the Magic Point pool.
+If the roll succeeds, the spell works, and Magic Points are deducted from the Magic Point pool.

 ### Using Superpowers